yasada0819/moodle-local_db-com-notificator/README.md

 - Notification when comments are posted (on Moodle, in Japanese and English).
 - Notification function for comments on databases, glossaries and comments for assignment submissions.
 - Addition of a settings screen (site-wide control of whether comments on databases, glossaries, and assignments are notified or not).

+## Not implemented/not yet implemented feature

+- Make it so that notifications are sent not only to the author of the entry but also to the comment author (this feature should be selectable ON/OFF).
+    - This is a low priority task because the process is likely to be very cumbersome.
+- Allow a grace period (5 minutes or so, to be determined) before a notification is sent out.
+- When a series of posts are made, make it so that notifications will not be sent out for a certain period of time.
+- Notification for other messages such as wiki, comments on question bank, etc.

+## Additions to functionality, etc.

+Since I have already implemented at least the feature I originally wanted to implement (teachers commenting on database entries are notified to the students who posted them), the pace of additions will be quite slow.

 ## Installation